Joplin tornado: Infrastructure

 With 21 cell towers down and fiber cables damaged, cellular communications—voice calls in particular, text messages less so—were heavily impeded.
 Temporary mobile cell towers were deployed by wireless carriers to fill the gap within 24 hours.
 By May 24, three towers owned by AT&T and Sprint had been restored.

 Insurance

-An early estimate from catastrophe risk modeling firm Eqecat, Inc. placed the insured losses from the tornado at one to three billion USD.
+An early estimate from catastrophe risk modeling firm Eqecat, Inc. placed the insured losses from the tornado at $1–3 billion USD.
 By mid-June, more than 19,000 insurance claims had been filed, a number that eventually rose to 61,000, with a total payout of more than $2 billion—31% going to homeowners and 5% to those who lost vehicles.
 The impact on the insurance industry was not so much due to the number of claims, but the cumulative effect of such a large number of total losses.
 More than 2,500 local people employed in insurance were involved in some capacity.
 It was presumed that State Farm would assume the largest share of these losses, having market share of 27% for homeowners insurance and 21% for automobile insurance.

-The $2.8 billion in damage is the largest amount for a tornado since 1950.
+The $2.8 billion in damage is the largest amount for a tornado since the Tuscaloosa-Birmingham EF4 which occurred in the same year.